 As mentioned above, the endocannabinoid system is comprised of two receptors known in the scientific field as CB1 and CB2 receptors.
 Both cannabinoid receptors are located in various areas of the body and affect various biological functions and processes.

 The CB1 cannabinoid receptor is primarily located in the central nervous system, the brain, and several other areas of the body.
 Moreover, the CB2 receptor is commonly found in the body on cells that are associated with our immune systems.

 Cannabidiol (CBD) is the main compound found in hemp plants and is known for interacting with CB1 and CB2 receptors for several therapeutic effects still being studied.

-Research, where CBD is currently under study by independent scientific groups for hormone imbalances, include the following but are not limited to:
+Research, where CBD is currently under study by independent scientific groups for hormone imbalances, includes the following but is not limited to:

 - Female reproductive system and immune cells

 - Anxiety and depression as well as mood swings

 - Natural or synthetic origin of CB1/CB2 receptors

 Other areas of study include the gonadotropin-releasing hormone, adrenal glands, luteinizing hormone, fat tissue in the endocrine glands, and blood pressure readings.
 Adult female mice and menopausal women both share the same particular hormone that works with the cannabidiol inverse agonist CB1 and CB2 receptors designed to serve as chemical messengers for the estrogen system.